rails/rails/guides/source/action_controller_overview.md

       flash[:error] = "You must be logged in to access this section" redirect_to new_login_url # halts request cycle
     end
   end

-  # The logged_in? method simply returns true if the user is logged
-  # in and false otherwise.
-It does this by "booleanizing" the
-  # current_user method we created previously using a double ! operator.
-  # Note that this is not common in Ruby and is discouraged unless you
-  # really mean to convert something into true or false.
-  def logged_in?
-    !!current_user
-  end
 end
 ```